 Due diligence processes for slavery and human trafficking

-- Our key risk areas include; transport of our goods which is managed through a third party and agency workers, we have brought this to the attention of our providers through new contractual arrangements and will monitor their response during 2018
+• Our key risk areas include; transport of our goods which is managed through a third party and agency workers, we have brought this to the attention of our providers and will monitor their response during 2017

-- Share this statement with all our staff through internal procedures, raising awareness of modern slavery and human trafficking.
-We will develop an appropriate training model, based on awareness and e-learning for our employees in 2017 and will look to support training throughout the supply chain in the future.
+• Share this statement with all our staff through internal procedures, raising awareness of modern slavery and human trafficking.
+We will develop an appropriate training model for our employees in 2017 and will look to support training throughout the supply chain in the future.

 • Engage and work with those suppliers who identify modern slavery, or believe there is a risk to them or their supply chain from modern slavery in order to eliminate.

 • Implement a specific approval process for contractors to ensure that these service providers comply with all applicable legislation

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Slavery and Human Trafficking Statement for Knauf UK Gmbh for the financial year ending 31st December 2016.